SECURITIES AND EXCHANGE COMMISSION

 Enrollment, demographics and degree of HLA mismatching.
-A total of 11 LDKT donor-recipient pairs have been enrolled to date in the FREEDOM-1 study at a total of 5 clinical sites.
-Of these, 7 were randomized to receive FCR001 and 4 were randomized to the control arm.
-Currently, 5 of those randomized to FCR001 have received their kidney transplant and have been dosed with FCR001.
-All donors and recipients were between 18 – 65 years of age and met the eligibility criteria for inclusion in the FREEDOM-1 study.
+A total of 22 LDKT donor-recipient pairs have been enrolled to date in the FREEDOM-1 study at 10 different clinical sites.
+Of these, 13 were randomized to receive FCR001, 8 were randomized to the control arm and 1 failed final screening criteria.
+Currently, 7 of those randomized to FCR001 have received their kidney transplant and have been dosed with FCR001.
+The clinical trial continues to enroll donor/recipient pairs across all degrees of HLA mismatch.
 Figure 1 shows the distribution of all FCR001 recipients dosed to date, by the number of HLA mismatches between the donor and the recipient.

-In the context of transplantation, chimerism refers to a state wherein both the donor’s and the recipient’s hematopoietic stem cells (HSCs) coexist in the recipient’s bone marrow.
-Talaris believes chimerism to be an important potential study biomarker, predictive of inducing a state of allogeneic tolerance in the recipient, whereby the recipient tolerates the donated organ without the need for chronic IS.
-Achieving durable donor T-cell chimerism in the LDKT recipient is one of the goals of the Company’s Facilitated Allo-HSCT Therapy.
-In the Company’s Phase 2 study, establishment and maintenance of >50% donor peripheral T-cell chimerism in an LDKT recipient at 3, 6 and 12 months after administration of FCR001 all correlated strongly with the patient’s ability to durably discontinue chronic IS approximately one year after transplant, without subsequent graft rejection.
+In the context of transplantation, chimerism refers to a state wherein both the donor’s and the recipient’s hematopoietic stem cells (“HSCs”) coexist in the recipient’s bone marrow.
+Talaris believes chimerism to be an important potential study biomarker, predictive of inducing a state of allogeneic tolerance in the recipient, whereby the recipient tolerates the donated organ without the need for chronic anti-rejection drugs.
+Achieving high levels of durable donor T-cell chimerism in the LDKT recipient is one of the goals of the Company’s Facilitated Allo-HSCT Therapy.
+In the Company’s Phase 2 study, establishment and maintenance of >50% donor T-cell chimerism in an LDKT recipient at 3, 6 and 12 months after administration of FCR001 all correlated strongly with the patient’s ability to durably discontinue chronic anti-rejection drugs approximately one year after transplant, without subsequent graft rejection.

 Cautionary Note Regarding Forward-Looking Statements

-This report contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, as amended, including, without limitation, implied and express statements regarding Talaris Therapeutics, Inc.’s (“Talaris,” the “Company,” “we,” or “our”) strategy, business plans and focus; the progress and timing of the preclinical and clinical development of Talaris’ programs, including FCR001; expectations regarding the dosing of additional patients in Talaris’ FREEDOM-1 study; and expectations regarding the identification of a potential signature of tolerance.
+This report contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, as amended, including, without limitation, implied and express statements regarding Talaris’ strategy, business plans and focus; the progress and timing of the preclinical and clinical development of Talaris’ programs, including FCR001.
 The words “may,” “might,” “will,” “could,” “would,” “should,” “expect,” “plan,” “anticipate,” “intend,” “believe,” “expect,” “estimate,” “seek,” “predict,” “future,” “project,” “potential,” “continue,” “target” or the negative of these terms and similar words or expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.

-Any forward-looking statements in this report are based on management’s current expectations and beliefs and are subject to a number of risks, uncertainties and important factors that may cause actual events or results to differ materially from those expressed or implied by any forward-looking statements contained in this report, including, without limitation, risks associated with the impact of COVID-19 where the Company has operations or does business, as well as on the timing and anticipated timing and results of its clinical trials; the risk that the strategy and future operations of the Company, including the expected timing, enrollment, and results from the FREEDOM-1 study will not meet expectations; the risk that early data from the FREEDOM-1 study may not be predictive of or consistent with final results; the risk that the results of Talaris’ earlier clinical trials may not be predictive of future results in connection with future clinical trials; and the risk that the Company may not be able to successfully demonstrate the safety and efficacy of its drug candidates, including FCR001.
-These and other risks and uncertainties are described in greater detail in the section entitled “Risk Factors” in the Company’s Quarterly Report on Form 10-Q for the quarter ended June 30, 2021, as well as any subsequent filings with the Securities and Exchange Commission.
-In addition, any forward-looking statements represent Talaris’ views only as of today and should not be relied upon as representing our views as of any subsequent date.
+Any forward-looking statements in this press release are based on management’s current expectations and beliefs and are subject to a number of risks, uncertainties and important factors that may cause actual events or results to differ materially from those expressed or implied by any forward-looking statements contained in this press release, including, without limitation, risks associated with: the impact of the ongoing COVID-19 pandemic on countries or regions in which the Company has operations or does business, as well as on the timing and anticipated timing and results of its clinical trials, strategy and future operations, including the expected timing and results from FREEDOM-1, the risk that the results of Talaris’ prior clinical trials may not be predictive of or consistent with future and/or final results in connection with the Company’s ongoing or future clinical trials; the therapeutic benefits expected from FCR001 and the Company’s ability to successfully demonstrate its safety and efficacy.
+These and other risks and uncertainties are described in greater detail in the section entitled “Risk Factors” in the Company’s Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, as well as any subsequent filings with the Securities and Exchange Commission.
+In addition, any forward-looking statements represent Talaris’ views only as of today and should not be relied upon as representing its views as of any subsequent date.
 Talaris explicitly disclaims any obligation to update any forward-looking statements.
 No representations or warranties (expressed or implied) are made about the accuracy of any such forward-looking statements.